Functions

 Interaction timeout

-) the stack will expire.
+) the journey will expire.
 This means that it won't respond as expected if the user comes back after more than 5 minutes.

 You can change the timeout to any value that makes sense to you.
 Timeout values need to be specified in seconds.